uotw/solarseeing/README.md

 | 25-44 | Poor | Expect choppy reconstructions.
 Coarse detail only. |
 | < 25 | Bad | Jet stream overhead or heavy overcast.
 Skip it. |

+## Limitations

+This tool forecasts free-atmosphere and boundary layer wind conditions using GFS model data.
+It cannot account for hyperlocal effects that significantly impact daytime seeing, including ground-level thermal plumes from nearby surfaces (concrete, rooftops, asphalt), local humidity and dew point conditions, telescope tube currents, or site-specific terrain effects.
+These factors can easily add 1-2 arcseconds of degradation regardless of what the upper atmosphere is doing.
+The best scores in this tool should be read as "the atmosphere is cooperating" rather than "you will get great images."
+Good site selection and early morning timing are still essential.

 ## Features

 - **7-day forecast** with best score per day at a glance